 understanding how traditional medicine and industrialized medicine entwine or become separated across communities;

-connecting with local non-governmental organizations (NGOs), healthcare workers, and community members in and around Nairobi; and
+connecting with local non-governmental organizations (NGOs), healthcare workers and advocates, and community members in and around Nairobi; and

 being immersed in various aspects of Kenyan life and culture to better understand the co-constitution of medical science and society.